What Is Upper Blepharoplasty?

 What is the difference between blepharoplasty and ptosis repair?+

-Blepharoplasty addresses the eyelid skin, crease, and surrounding soft tissue.
+Blepharoplasty removes excess skin and fat from the eyelid.
 Ptosis repair addresses a drooping eyelid margin caused by a weakened levator muscle — the muscle that lifts the eyelid.
 Both may be present simultaneously and can be addressed in the same procedure.
 Accurate diagnosis before surgery is essential.

 Will there be a visible scar?+

-The incision is placed precisely within the natural upper eyelid crease, which conceals it when the eye is open.
-When the eye is closed, a very fine scar may be visible initially and usually fades significantly over 3–6 months, though scars vary by patient.
+The incision is placed precisely within the natural upper eyelid crease, which conceals it entirely when the eye is open.
+When the eye is closed, a very fine scar may be visible initially, fading to near-invisibility within 3–6 months.

 What is recovery like?+